interactiveaudiolab/audealize_api/docs/tutorials/synonyms.md

 Audealize is capable of searching for synonyms and similar words when presented with an unknown descriptor.

 To find synonyms, the node accesses a thesaurus service provided by [http://words.bighugelabs.com](http://words.bighugelabs.com).
-In order to use this functionality, the Audealize no must be provided with an API key.
+In order to use this functionality, the Audealize node must be provided with an API key.
 To get your API key, go to [http://words.bighugelabs.com/getkey.php](http://words.bighugelabs.com/getkey.php) and create an account.

 Once you have an API key, the Audealize node should be instantiated as follows: